Tag Archives: Boat Maintenance

 Pre-Season Checklist – Dewinterizing Your Boat for the Season

-Spring is here and it is time to start thinking about dewinterizing your boat for the season.
+Spring is here and it is not too soon to start thinking about dewinterizing your boat for the season.
 Even if you live in an area where the “boating season” doesn’t begin with the start of spring, your “season” will be here before you know it.

 Because there are so many variables depending on the size and type of boat you have, we have categorized this list for your convenience.
 In order to assure a safe and uneventful season make sure that you go through the list below and make a note of any discrepancies that need attention.